bimdata/documentation-old/doc_sphinx/tutorials/guided_tour.rst

 With BIMData Connect Users
 --------------------------

-Chose this way if your app have a backend (php, node.js, python, .NET, etc).
+Chose this way if your app have a backend (PHP, NodeJS, python, .NET, etc.).

 These applications:
-  - could share data with other applications like BIMData Platform or any other third party app.
+  - could share data with other applications like BIMData Platform or any other third-party app.
   - must use **BIMData Connect users** credentials system.

+.. note
-FYI, our own BIMData Platform application uses BIMData Connect users (backend-app with users).
+    Our own BIMData Platform application uses BIMData Connect users (backend-app with users).

 ➤ `Create a backend app`_